The Contest for Vocal Ensembles will be organised by the City of Tampere on 9–10 June 2021.

 A total of EUR 10,000 will be given out as prizes and awards in the final round.
 Each ensemble will receive a diploma and a written assessment from the jury by mail after the Contest.

 The Contest will have an international five-member jury chaired by Jussi Chydenius (FI).
-The other jury members will be announced in December 2016 at the latest.
+The members of the jury will be announced in December 2020 at the latest.

 All ensembles must use legitimate musical scores.

-The organiser reserves the right to all radio and television broadcasts, recording, filming and photographing of Contest performances as well as the publication of the resulting images, recordings and video streaming online, in social media and for purposes of festival marketing, all without reimbursement to the participants.
+The organiser reserves the right to all radio and television broadcasts, recording, filming, and photographing of Contest performances as well as the publication of the resulting images, recordings, and video streaming online, in social media and for the purposes of festival marketing, all without reimbursement to the participants.

 The official languages of the Contest are Finnish and English.
 In questions of interpretation arising from these rules, only the current version in Finnish shall be binding.